kartiksrinivas007/Multhithreaded-Merge-Sort/README.md

 # Multithreaded-Merge-Sort
 ## Analysis of Multi threaded merge sort on a 6 core Machine.
+---

-This is a simple implementation of the merge sort algorithm with multiple threads.
+This is a simple implementation and analysis of the merge sort algorithm with multiple threads.
 There are two modes of execution for analyzing the effects of multiple threads -- the first mode takes an input from the user and performs a multithreaded merge sort.
 The second generates random arrays of variable size and reports statistics on the amount of time taken.

 Please see `report.pdf` for the analysis.